wwt/parking-garage-python/README.md

 1. Vehicles with disability permits must be parked in available disability parking spaces before they may be placed in non-disability parking spaces.
 1. Vehicles with premium permits must be parked in available premium parking spaces before they may be placed in non-permitted parking spaces.
-1. Vehicles with dual disability and premium permits are prioritized into disability parking spaces before premium parking spaces.
+1. Vehicles with both disability AND premium permits are parked into disability parking spaces.
+Once disability parking spaces have been filled, these dual-permit vehicles are parked in available premium parking spaces.
 1. Vehicles with premium permits are prioritized for non-permitted parking spaces.
-1. Vehicles with dual disability and premium permits are prioritized for premium parking spaces.
-1. Compact vehicles must first be parked in available compact parking spaces with respect to the vehicle permits.
+1. Compact vehicles are parked in available compact parking spaces after permitted spaces, for which they qualify, have been filled.

 ## Submitting Results